ainfosec/FISSURE/README.md

 ## Interested In Working For AIS?
 Like working with signals and other reverse engineering realms in cybersecurity?
 Skip the challenge and go to the [front of the line](https://recruiting.ultipro.com/ASS1020AURI/JobBoard/f94fabce-76a2-4d69-9ce7-0b8a7a9f7c34/OpportunityDetail?opportunityId=736de69f-dec7-48ac-988b-d8e031f760b9).

 For other opportunities, check out our [Can You Hack It?®](https://www.canyouhackit.com) challenge and test your skills!
 Submit your score to show us what you’ve got.
-AIS has a national footprint with offices and remote employees across the country.
-We offer competitive pay and outstanding benefits.
+AIS has a national footprint with offices and remote employees across the U.S. We offer competitive pay and outstanding benefits.
 Join a team that is not only committed to the future of cyberspace, but to our employee’s success as well.

 <p align="center">
   <a href="https://www.ainfosec.com/">